Ball State vs. Central Michigan NCAA Football Odds, Plays and Insights | November 17, 2021

 - When Central Michigan puts up more than 27.8 points, it is 3-3 against the spread and 5-1 overall.

-- In games that Central Michigan piles up over 408.5 yards, the team is 3-4 against the spread and 4-3 overall.
+- In games that Central Michigan amasses more than 408.5 yards, the team is 3-4 against the spread and 4-3 overall.

 - The Chippewas have turned the ball over eight times, five fewer times than the Cardinals have forced turnovers (13).